American Business Women's Association: National Recognition

 National recognition is one of the four tenets of the association's mission.
 Members have the opportunity to run for national office for a seat on the organization's National Board of Directors.

 Members also compete for the Top 10 Business Women of ABWA based on personal and professional achievements.
 Every year, ABWA groups nominate one accomplished member as a candidate for the Top Ten Business Women of ABWA.

 From the ten finalists, the American Business Woman of ABWA is chosen.
 The Top Ten are introduced at the Association's annual meeting, the National Women's Leadership Conference.

-American Business Woman of ABWA

 National Publications

 ABWA offers a varied collection of informational tools to their members.
 Women in Business, the award-winning national magazine of ABWA, offers articles on a blend of personal and professional development topics.
 Published three times a year, Women in Business features a continuing education department focused on business and market-relevant topics.

 Members also enjoy custom-designed online newsletters to serve the individual needs of different groups: Express Network for busy professionals, and a District Newsletter to keep members informed of news from the district level.